-Although current lower long-term capital gains and inheritance tax rates have helped to minimise many of these tax benefits, these tax cuts are set to expire in the coming years.
-New tax schedules might arise that favour the tax benefits of art assets once more.
+Although current lower long-term capital gains and inheritance tax rates have helped to minimize many of these tax benefits, these tax cuts are set to expire in the coming years.
+New tax schedules might arise that favor the tax benefits of art assets once more.

 The Pleasure of Collecting